-Windows: Just use the pre-configured shell, adf\command\line.bat (https://www.scm.com/doc/Scripting/) ,shipped with ADF to run the same command as the Linux and Mac users.
+Windows: Just use the pre-configured shell adf_command_line.bat shipped with ADF to run the same command as the Linux and Mac users.

-1.3 ADFreport: generate reports
+2.3 ADFreport: generate reports

 The utility ADFreport (\$ADFBIN/adfreport) allows to retrieve the results (including images) computed from the binary output files of either ADF, BAND, ReaxFF, DFTB, UFF, or MOPAC.
 For ADF this is the .t21 file (TAPE21).
 It can also be the .runkf file from BAND, the .rxkf file from ReaxFF or the .rkf file from DFTB, MOPAC or UFF.